TebanVe/partitionTest/README.md

    # Initial condition parameters
    use_custom_initial_condition: true  # Enable loading from external file
    initial_condition_path: "path/to/your/solution.h5"  # Path to the solution file
+   allow_random_fallback: false  # Optional: disable random fallback to ensure interpolation is used
    ```

    2. Or using the command line argument: